RoBOPPics/BB/_pages/app-quickstart.md

 ![GlobalNav Image](../assets/images/GlobalNav_500.png){: width="400" .align-center }

 It also has sections on the Pattern Designer and the Shot Designer.

-The Pattern Designer displays when you tap on a Pattern in the Libraries or Catalog.
+The Pattern Designer opens when you tap on a Pattern in the Libraries or Catalog.
 The Shot Designer opens when you tap on a Shot in the Pattern Designer.

 A beta version of the BallBOPPer App is currently available for testing on Android in the Google Play Store: <a href="https://play.google.com/store/apps/details?id=com.RoBOPPics.bbapp18" >BallBOPPer App on Android</a>